-FY 2017 Performance and Results
+FY 2018 Performance and Results

 Improving the Resource Efficiency of New Products

-In FY 2012, the Fujitsu Group created its own definition of resource efficiency.
-In FY 2017, as well, we continued to use our indicators to evaluate products newly developed by Fujitsu *1, while also reducing product part quantities and reducing product size through smaller, thinner, and lighter parts and higher-density mountings.
+In FY 2018, we continued to use our indicators to evaluate products newly developed by Fujitsu *1, and worked to reduce product part quantities and reduce product size through smaller, thinner, and lighter parts and higher-density mountings.